 Although OCD may have us believe differently, our brain is eager to wake us up at the right time.
 If our alarms decide to fail us, there is still a chance we will wake at the time we need to, or not too long afterwards.

 But this isn’t very important.
 Because your alarm won’t fail anyway.

 Alarms still work in silent mode!

-Apple had this response when I searched ‘do phone alarms go off in silent mode?’
+Apple has this response when searching ‘do phone alarms go off in silent mode’:

 So basically check your volume, and your iPhone will do the rest.
 More can be read from this page here.

-Android may be the same, but it is better if you check with your specific model.
-I didn’t find such a definitive answer without entering forums.
+Android may do the same, you will need to check with your specific model.

-Alarm anxiety is very common, but can be helped.
+Alarm anxiety is common, and can be helped